Techartflowio/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

 # Converting your shaders

-Shaders written for the Built-in Render Pipeline are not compatible with the URP shaders.
+Shaders written for the Built-in Render Pipeline are not compatible with Universal Render Pipeline (URP) shaders.
+Unity renders objects with the [default magenta error shader](https://docs.unity3d.com/Manual/shader-error.html) if they use Built-In Render Pipeline shaders.

-For an overview of the mapping between built-in shaders and URP shaders, see [Shader mappings](#shader-mappings).

-Use the [Render Pipeline Converter](features/rp-converter.md) to apply the shader mappings automatically.
+Use the [Render Pipeline Converter](features/rp-converter.md) to convert any of Unity's built-in Built-In Render Pipeline materials and shaders to a URP material and shader.
+Refer to [Shader mappings](#shader-mappings) for more information.

-**Note**: The Render Pipeline Converter makes irreversible changes to the project.
+> **Note**: The Render Pipeline Converter makes irreversible changes to the project.
 Back up your project before the conversion.

-**Tip**: If the preview thumbnails in the Project view are not shown correctly after the conversion, try right-clicking anywhere in the Project view and selecting **Reimport All**.
+If the preview thumbnails in the Project view are not shown correctly after the conversion, try right-clicking anywhere in the Project view and selecting **Reimport All**.

 For [SpeedTree](https://docs.unity3d.com/Manual/SpeedTree.html) Shaders, Unity does not re-generate Materials when you re-import them, unless you click the **Generate Materials** or **Apply & Generate Materials** button.